Quickstart

 Section titled “Step 2 — Start the daemon”galois-edge startThe daemon auto-discovers connected instruments and prints what it found:

 galois-edge v0.9.4 starting...
-Scanning GPIB bus... found Keithley 2400 at GPIB::24 Scanning USB... found Keysight 34461A at USB0::... gRPC API listening on :50051 WebSocket API on :8765 Ready.Step 3 — Run your first measurement
+Scanning GPIB bus... found Keithley 2400 at GPIB::24 Scanning USB... found Keysight 34461A at USB0::... gRPC API listening on :50051 WebSocket API on :8765 MCP server on :8767/mcp Ready.Step 3 — Run your first measurement

 pip install pyvisa-galoisThen use it just like standard PyVISA — one line changes: